 This policy is to define the University of Georgia's regulations for processing group travel.
 The University follows reporting requirements set forth by the State Accounting Office, Board of Regents, and Internal Revenue Service.
 The University maintains an accountable plan for travel reimbursements.
 By complying with IRS rules with an accountable plan, travel reimbursements generally are not taxable income.

-Direct Billing of Travel Expenses: The University will pay vendors for travel expenditures on behalf of employees and/or non-employees who are traveling on official business for the University under certain circumstances.
+Direct Billing of Travel Expenses: The University will pay suppliers for travel expenditures on behalf of employees who are traveling on official business for the University under certain circumstances.

-If no provisions exist to direct pay the vendor then:
+If no provisions exist to direct pay the supplier, then:

 If provisions exist to direct pay the vendor:

-Employee Reimbursement for Group Travel: In the event an employee covers travel expenditures for another employee or non-employee, the request for reimbursement must be treated as group travel.
+Employee Reimbursement for Group Travel: In the event an employee covers travel expenditures for another employee, the request for reimbursement must be treated as group travel.